 Years of in orbit operation

-The ConLCT from TESAT is up for another, new challenge on global satellite market: LEO constellations.
+The ConstellationLCT from TESAT is up for another, new challenge on global satellite market: LEO constellations.
 This addresses the demand of evolving digital infrastructure and increasing data requirements.
-Facing the hottest developments in the “constellation race”, the development of the ConLCT was driven by the idea to revolutionize communication technology and to excel the prevailing.
+Facing the hottest developments in the “constellation race”, the development of the ConstellationLCT was driven by the idea to revolutionize communication technology and to excel the prevailing.

 The SmartLCT, is following big footprints and has its area of application on smaller and more agile satellites in lower orbits – first designated launch will be later this year.
 Beyond, it is already scheduled for operation on European Commissions’ Copernicus Next Generation mission.
 Having its focus on Earth observation mission, the SmartLCT with its adjustable building blocks is also suitable for inter-satellite links on satellite navigation missions.